amsgames/laravel-shop/README.md

 }
 ```
 - `transactionId` &mdash; Provider's transaction ID, will help identify a transaction.
-- `detail` &mdash; i.e. Custom description for the transaction.
+- `detail` &mdash; Custom description for the transaction.
-- `statusCode` &mdash; i.e. Order status code with which to update the order after onCharge has executed.
+- `statusCode` &mdash; Order status code with which to update the order after onCharge has executed.
 By default is 'completed'.

 ### Callbacks